maxcwolf/wolf-ui/README.md

 # React Native Component Library

-A thematic and type-safe React Native component library.
+A thematic and type-safe React Native component library and Storybook playground.

+## Design Tokens

+Design tokens are the base level visual design pieces of a design system.
+They are named entities that store visual design attributes.
+We use them in place of hard-coded values (such as hex values for color or pixel values for spacing) in order to maintain a scalable and consistent visual system for UI development.
+Tokens are universal and never change across themes.
+Design tokens are translated into themes for use in styling components.

+## Theme

+The theme translates the design tokens into more meaningful properties for use in our component styles.
+The theme should follow the [Theme Specification](https://system-ui.com/theme/) (also see [style-system](https://styled-system.com/theme-specification/)'s or [theme-ui](https://theme-ui.com/theme-spec/)'s theme specification documentation).

 ## Restyle

-For this component library we are using [Restyle](https://github.com/Shopify/restyle) to create theme-reliant and type-safe components.
-Restyle is very similar to [styled-system](www.styled-system.com)'s theme specification, but has some advantages for React Native.
+This component library uses [Restyle](https://github.com/Shopify/restyle) to create theme-reliant and type-safe components.
+Restyle is very similar to [styled-system](www.styled-system.com), but has some advantages for React Native.
 Restyle utilizes the native styling layer rather than relying on Styled Components or Emotion like styled-system does, therefore it requires less runtime style calculation.
 Restyle also has much better Typescript support out of the box.

 From [Restyle's docs](https://github.com/Shopify/restyle#shopifyrestyle):